nuclearcheesecake/galton-board/README.md

 ### Running the code

-As usual with C++ programs in UNIX, you first have to compile the program manually.
+If you are running the code in a UNIX environment, you first have to compile the program manually.
 Navigate to the directory where you downloaded the file and enter:

 ```shell
     g++ galton.cpp